TheJacksonLaboratory/crf_slurm_basics/README.md

 ## run as a batch job, using new resource allocations:
 sbatch ex2.sh
 ```

+In the interactive example above, `ex2.sh` is run using the user's shell's current resource allocations.
+However, since `ex2.sh` internally uses `sbatch` to launch `ex1.sh` jobs, the `ex1.sh` jobs will get new resources allocations that can be different than those of the current user's shell.

 When we use the `-W` flag to `sbatch`, the program hangs until the queued job has been completed.
 However, we often want the master script to exit after queueing a number of job stages, where each stage must be executed in a certain sequence.
 One relatively straightforward way of doing this is by capturing the `JOBID` of one queued job returned by the `sbatch` command, then using that `JOBID` together with the `-d` (dependency) flag for `sbatch` when queueing jobs that depend on the first job.
 This approach allows for far more flexible and complicated dependency patterns than can conveniently be achieved using the `-W` flag.
 The `ex3.sh` example slurm script demonstrates this approach in action.
 You can run `ex3.sh` using `bash` or `sbatch` as demonstrated for `ex2.sh`.